TosbackCgusBridge-Bot/CGUs-versions/Freefilefillableforms/Terms of Service.md

 Like - Click this link to Add this page to your bookmarks Share - Click this link to Share this page through email or social media Print - Click this link to Print this page Free File Fillable Forms is Closed

-The Free File Fillable Forms program has closed for this year.
+The Free File Fillable Forms is closed.
 Come back on January 20, 2015, to file your 2014 federal tax return.

+When the program opens on January 20, 2015 you can establish a new account to file your 2014 federal tax return.
+You cannot access your prior tax return information (tax years 2013 and earlier).

-The program operates from January through October 20 each year.
-From October 16-20, Free File Fillable Forms remains available only for correcting and e-filing rejected returns and for printing copies of returns.
+The program operates from mid January through October 15 each year.
+After October 15, each year, all Free File Fillable Forms account information is erased from the servers.

-After October 20, you will not be able to access your Free File Fillable Forms account or the associated tax return information.

-**We cannot help you access your Free File Fillable Forms account after October 20.**
+**We cannot help you access your Free File Fillable Forms account after it has been erased.**

+Information regarding prior year tax returns using Free File Fillable Forms:

-If you were not able to successfully e-file your return but printed a copy, mail it in.
-If you do not have a copy to mail, you will have to prepare another.
+*   If you were not able to successfully e-file your return but printed a copy, mail it in.
+*   If you do not have a copy to mail, you will have to prepare another.
 Return to Filing Your Taxes to find other e-file options.
 *   Need to get up-to-date refund information?
 Go to Where's My Refund
 *   Need a copy of your federal return?
 If the IRS has accepted your return, Get a Transcript
 *   Do you want to pay your balance or make estimated tax payments?
 Access Direct Pay

 The Free File Fillable Forms program welcomes your comments.
 WIFreeFileCS1@irs.gov

-Page Last Reviewed or Updated: 06-Jan-2015
+Page Last Reviewed or Updated: 07-Jan-2015

 *   Resolve an Issue